sirtoolz/T3rn-Executor-Node-Update/README.md

 ## Getting Started
 - You can buy vps($7) from vpsdime.com and pay with crypto or with your credit card.
 - Login to your vps with Termius and follow this guide
+- Fund your wallet with Arb Sepolia, OP Sepolia, Blast Sepolia, Base Sepolia and BRN tokens.

 ## Executor Script